 I’m a firm believer that information is the key to financial freedom.
 On the Stilt Blog, I write about the complex topics — like finance, immigration, and technology — to help immigrants make the most of their lives in the U.S. Our content and brand have been featured in Forbes, TechCrunch, VentureBeat, and more.See all posts Frank Gogol

-How to Check [and improve] Your Credit Score Without an SSN
+How to Check Your Credit Score Without an SSN

 While living in the U.S., your credit score can have a positive or negative effect on many aspects of your life.
 As an international student without a Social Security Number (SSN), you might think that building a good credit score is impossible.
 However, below we will explain how to build credit without an SSN.

 Can You Check Your Credit Score With an ITIN Number?